ptiger10/tada/README.md

             john doe, 7
             jane doe, 10`
 ```
-You want to write a validated automation that discards null data, groups by the `name` column, and returns the mean of the groups.
+You want to write and validate a function that discards null data, groups by the `name` column, and returns the mean of the groups.

 First you write a test:
 ```
 func Test_TransformData(t *testing.T) {
-  want := `name, mean
+  want := `name, mean_score
            jane doe, 9
            john doe, 6`

+  df, err := tada.ReadCSVFromString(data)
+    ... handle err

-  ret := TransformData(data)
+  ret := TransformData(df)
   ok, diffs, err := ret.EqualsCSVFromString(want)
   ... handle err
   if !ok {